Skip to main content

 Data Provenance | Financial Data Quantitative Analysis NASDAQ Analysis: Mar 17, 2026

 The Vanguard FTSE All-World ex-US Small-Cap ETF (VSS) presents an investment opportunity for those seeking diversified exposure to international small-cap equities.
-With a market cap of $14.36 billion, VSS offers broad access to both developed and emerging markets outside the U.S. The ETF's passive management style and index sampling approach provide cost-efficiency.
+With a market cap of $14.48B, VSS offers broad access to both developed and emerging markets outside the U.S. The ETF's passive management style and index sampling approach provide cost-efficiency.
 A key value driver is the potential for long-term capital appreciation from the growth of small-cap companies in diverse economies.
 Catalysts include increasing global economic growth outside the U.S. and a weakening U.S. dollar, which could boost returns on international investments.
 Potential risks include currency fluctuations, political instability in emerging markets, and the inherent volatility associated with small-cap stocks.
 Investors may want to evaluate their risk tolerance and investment horizon when evaluating VSS.

 Based on FMP financials and quantitative analysis

-Key Highlights
+VSS Key Highlights

 • VSS tracks the FTSE Global Small Cap ex US Index, providing exposure to a broad range of international small-cap equities.